Todd Kincannon: 2013

+2014

 In early 2014, he created a new Twitter account named "Todd__Kincannon", on which he allegedly made sexist and homophobic statements, many referencing Texas gubernatorial candidate Wendy Davis in defamatory ways.
 The traditionalist conservative author Rod Dreher highlighted tweets in which Kincannon, identifying himself as a Southern Baptist, labeled Dreher (who is Eastern Orthodox) a "papist" and compared infant baptism to Chinese water torture.
 He also received backlash for boasting to the father of Sergeant Bowe Bergdahl that he would attempt to convince the attorney general to pursue capital punishment for his son.
 In September 2014, Kincannon tweeted that football player Ray Rice was justified in beating his fiancé.
 In October of the same year, Kincannon posted a series of tweets advocating the murder of anyone contracting the Ebola virus, and blaming "the people of Africa" for its spread: "They could stop eating each other and learn calculus at any time".

+Legal and criminal issues

 Alleged domestic abuse

 On March 28, 2015, the alternative weekly Charleston City Paper reported that on March 26, the Lexington County Sheriff’s Department dispatched to the Kincannon residence in response to "a possible domestic incident."
 According to the police report, Kincannon and his wife Ashely Griffith got into a fight in their car.
 When Griffith attempted to exit the vehicle in a Chick-fil-A parking lot, Kincannon allegedly grabbed Griffith's arm and accelerated, to which Griffith rolled down the window in hopes a bystander would hear and intervene.
 She then proceeded to make calls to her mother, and attempted to make an open-line 9-1-1 call.
 The report further stated Kincannon "threatened he would drive the car into a concrete barrier if the cops became involved" and "threatened to kill himself if Ashely left."
 Griffith told authorities their relationship has "a history of unreported domestic violence," including threats of suicide and threats of physical harm to Griffith and her family.

 Kincannon said he "accidentally overdosed" and claimed his behavior was a side effect of benzonatate, which he was prescribed for an upper respiratory infection.
 In light of the suicide threats, he was sent to the Lexington Medical Center for further evaluation.

 On April 6, 2015, Kincannon was arrested in Lexington, SC for criminal domestic violence (CDV).